shashank1092/Mediocer/README.md

 # mediocer-backend
-This repository is for the backend of the mediocer application
+This repository is for the backend of the mediocer application.